RoySegall/django-tivol/README.md

 ## Migrate content
-After registering the entry point, we need to introduced our data files to the Tivol application.
+After registering the entry point, we need to introduced our data files to the `Tivol` application.
+There are two steps for this process(for each migration content migration type).

 ### Register migration handlers
-Write here how to add migration handler.
+First, we need register the migration handler.
+Remember the entry point you created earlier?
+Awesome, go there.
+You can register the migration handler by using the method `add_migration_handler`.
+It suppose to look like this:

 ```python
 from dummyapp.tivol_migrations.animals_migration import AnimalMigrations